John O'Rourke (footballer, born 1945)

 John O'Rourke (11 February 1945 – 7 July 2016) was a professional footballer.
 His position was centre forward.

 During his career he played for Ipswich Town, Middlesbrough, Coventry City, Luton Town, Queens Park Rangers and AFC Bournemouth.

 Such was his scoring success and popularity on Teesside that fans would sing "Give us a goal, John O'Rourke" to the tune of The Troggs song "Give It to Me".
 An £18,500 signing from Luton Town, he scored two on his debut at Colchester and went on to score 27 in 39 games as Boro clinched promotion from Division Three at the first attempt.
 This included a hat-trick in the crucial last match of the season, a 4–1 victory over Oxford United.

+On 31 December 1966, while playing for Middlesbrough, O'Rourke was involved in a collision with Bristol Rovers goalkeeper Bernard Hall, which left Hall in a coma for sixteen days and ended his footballing career.

 The following season, 1967–68, he scored two further hat-tricks before moving to Ipswich Town in February 1968 for £30,000.

-On 31 December 1966, while playing for Middlesbrough, O'Rourke was involved in a collision with Bristol Rovers goalkeeper Bernard Hall, which left Hall in a coma for sixteen days and ended his footballing career.